Was Fort Wayne’s Swinney Park Really a Native American Site for Ritualistic Torture and Cannibalism?

 I wondered what the source is for these dark attributions and raised the q in the comments, but thought I’d post this here to get more attention.

-I decided to see what I could find, and started by looking up terms like “Swinney,” “cannibalism” and “torture” in the index of Burt Griswold’s 1917 Pictorial History of Fort Wayne.
-There was nothing about torture.
-He did have several scattered references to accounts by early Europeans who heard about incidents of cannibalism, but in places other than what is now Swinney Park – for example, in Kekionga (Lakeside neighborhood) or outside one of the French forts.
-There was one reference to the future Swinney Park that may be the origin story of this local lore, but it’s long after the fact on its own terms.
+Griswold did cite accounts by several early European visitors to the area who recorded having heard about incidents of cannibalism.
+But all of them were in places other than what is now Swinney Park – for example, in Kekionga (Lakeside neighborhood) or outside one of the French forts.
+There was also one reference to the future Swinney Park that may be the origin story of this local lore, but the account was heard long after the fact on its own terms.
 If this is all there is behind the claim that that spot in particular was used for torture/cannibalism rituals, I am skeptical that it is true.

 Specifically, in a footnote on Page 111, Griswold talks about “tales of cannibalism among the savages of the Maumee-Wabash valley” that were obtainable, and one of those he cited was the following: “During the course of his speech in Fort Wayne at the time of the opening of the Wabash and Erie canal in 1843, General Lewis Cass stated that the present Swinney park was the scene of cannibalistic feasts.”